Identitry/home-ops/docs/specification.md

 - Minio (on nas) For backups. ✅

-#### Web Publishing ✅
+#### Web Publishing

 - External-DNS - Operator, Manage DNS names against CloudFlare ✅
-- Cloudflared - Protected Cloudflare tunnel, authentication at beginning of tunnel (EntraID or Google) ✅
+- Cloudflared - Cloudflare Tunnel ✅
-- Cloudflared + Authentik - Unprotected Cloudflare Tunnel, authentication in cluster at end of tunnel (Authentik) ✅
+- Authentik - Authentication of basically all apps (may be some exceptions.) ☑️
 - Cloudflare DDNS - Updates Cloudflare DNS with public IP Address ✅

 #### Media